bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 .. admonition:: Example: Calculating the Arc Length of a Geodesic In Hyperbolic Space

-    To illustate a few of the above ideas and to gain some intuition, let's calculate the arc length of two points on the hyperbolic plane embedded in 3D Minkowski space.
+    To illustrate a few of the above ideas and to gain some intuition, let's calculate the arc length of two points on the hyperbolic plane embedded in 3D Minkowski space.
 First, let's define a curve from A to B parameterized by :math:`t=[t_a, t_b]`.
 We'll pick a simple curve that lies on the plane